go-fed/activity/README.md

 typing.
 It provides a large amount of default behavior to let Social, Federated, or both kinds of ActivityPub applications just work.

+The [go-fed.org](https://go-fed.org) website has a tutorial.
+It also hosts godoc documentation for every version of this library.

 ## Status

 **0.2.0** ([Semantic Versioning](https://semver.org/))